robotpilot/turtlebot3_wiki/docs/source/manipulation.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04, Linux Mint 18.1`` and ``ROS Kinetic Kame``.

+..
+NOTE:: If you want more specfic information about OpenManipulator, you would follow official wiki page of OpenManipulator. https://github.com/ROBOTIS-GIT/open_manipulator

 .. raw:: html

   <iframe width="640" height="360" src="https://www.youtube.com/embed/qbht0ssv8M0" frameborder="0" allowfullscreen></iframe>